Find Cheap Auto Insurance Quotes in Your Area

 Depending on how much PIP you choose to purchase, it can make up a significant portion of your monthly premium.
 While the actual prices may vary greatly from state to state, as well as by insurer, to give you a sense of typical PIP costs, we've included several quotes below:

 |$50,000 PIP with $2,000 monthly work loss||$294.50||23.91%|

 |$100,000 PIP with $2,000 monthly work loss||$301.60||24.34%|

-Prices displayed in the table above for a policy with bodily injury liability limits of $50,000/$100,000 and a property damage liability limit of $50,000.
-The policy also included uninsured motorist limits of $50,000/$100,000, comprehensive and collision coverage with $500 deductibles; and emergency roadside service.
-The quotes were provided by GEICO for a, 28 year-old male driver living in New York insuring a 2017 Honda Civic.
+Prices displayed in the table above are for a policy with bodily injury liability limits of $50,000/$100,000 and a property damage liability limit of $50,000.
+The policy also includes uninsured motorist limits of $50,000/$100,000, comprehensive and collision coverage with $500 deductibles and emergency roadside service.
+The quotes were provided by Geico for a 28-year-old male driver who lives in New York and drives a 2017 Honda Civic.